LGBTQ people in prison: Legal overview of federal court decisions on gender-affirming care

-In De’Lonta v.
-Johnson (2013), the plaintiff Ophelia De’lonta was a Virginia prison transgender female inmate.
-Following an initial case that was won by De’lonta regarding access to hormone therapy and the ability to live as a female in the male prison, De’lonta continued to face difficulties in receiving treatment for her gender identity disorder including attempts at self-mutilation.
-Six years following this initial case, De’lonta sued the Virginia Department of Corrections (VDOC) after their refusal to evaluate her for gender reassignment surgery even though it was medically indicated thus a violation of “deliberate indifference.”
-De’lonta sued for violation of her Eighth Amendment rights as her treatment was denied.
-However, court documents state that “De’lonta’s own allegations contradict the conclusion that Appellees are ‘persistently denying her treatment,’ since De’lonta acknowledges that VDOC has provided mental health consultations, hormone therapy, and cross-dressing allowances in accordance with the Standard of Care.”
-Initially the judge dismissed the case based on that argument and following De’lonta’s appeal, an amicus brief (when a third party submits additional information on law or policy that may have greater implications) was submitted by the ACLU of Virginia.
-In response, the Fourth Circuit Court of Appeals ruled that Ophelia De’lonta “stated a ‘plausible’ claim that the Virginia Department of Corrections violated her constitutional rights when it refused to have her evaluated for sex reassignment surgery.”
-The court applied an analysis of two different factors in regards to this case, the first being the objective seriousness of it to which De’lonta demonstrated that her deprivation of her medical need and the need for protection against self-mutilization due to GID was objectively serious.
+In De'Lonta v.
+Johnson (2013), the plaintiff Ophelia De'lonta was a Virginia prison transgender female inmate.
+Following an initial case that was won by De'lonta regarding access to hormone therapy and the ability to live as a female in the male prison, De'lonta continued to face difficulties in receiving treatment for her gender identity disorder including attempts at self-mutilation.
+Six years following this initial case, De'lonta sued the Virginia Department of Corrections (VDOC) after their refusal to evaluate her for gender reassignment surgery even though it was medically indicated thus a violation of "deliberate indifference."
+De'lonta sued for violation of her Eighth Amendment rights as her treatment was denied.
+However, court documents state that "De'lonta's own allegations contradict the conclusion that Appellees are 'persistently denying her treatment,' since De'lonta acknowledges that VDOC has provided mental health consultations, hormone therapy, and cross-dressing allowances in accordance with the Standard of Care."
+Initially the judge dismissed the case based on that argument and following De'lonta's appeal, an amicus brief (when a third party submits additional information on law or policy that may have greater implications) was submitted by the ACLU of Virginia.
+In response, the Fourth Circuit Court of Appeals ruled that Ophelia De'lonta "stated a 'plausible' claim that the Virginia Department of Corrections violated her constitutional rights when it refused to have her evaluated for sex reassignment surgery."
+The court applied an analysis of two different factors in regards to this case, the first being the objective seriousness of it to which De'lonta demonstrated that her deprivation of her medical need and the need for protection against self-mutilation due to GID was objectively serious.
 The second factor that was considered is the subjective side of deliberate indifference where the intentional actions of the VDOC officials must be shown.
 Ultimately, the Fourth Circuit stated that the refusal for evaluation of surgery was an instance of deliberate indifference and emphasized that meeting the medical needs of inmates includes not only providing treatments for partial solutions such as hormone therapy and gender-affirming dressing but must include and address the inmates serious medical needs as well.
-The impact of this decision includes the standing that prison authorities must also “consider advanced or specialized medical interventions.”
+The impact of this decision includes the standing that prison authorities must also "consider advanced or specialized medical interventions."